Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Methodology

 \subsection{Task Relevant Action Generation}

-To enable real-time task planning from speech and glance, we followed the previous approaches \cite{8664854}.
+To enable real-time task planning from speech and glance, we build on the previous approaches \cite{8664854}.
 The speech command is encoded using a BGE model \cite{bge_m3} and matched with action primitives based on similarity.
 The primitives include \textit{pick, put, pour, swap, grasp}, \textit{push}, \textit{move} and \textit{rotate}.

 The selected action is executed using a behavior tree planner integrated with the topology graph, enabling topology-aware manipulation.
 This allows the system to automatically generate intermediate actions, such as removing obstructing objects before manipulating the target, ensuring robust execution in complex scenes.